just-the-docs/just-the-docs/peopleops/evaluation/LEVEL_4_QUESTIONS.md

   - Makes major Ops Manual contributions, involves the team in these to get everyone aligned on how to do our best work.
+  - Creates content for the company that results in high external engagement (5k views or more)

 **Project Management**